NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 Within each of the routines identified above, express the available parallelism to the compiler using either the `acc kernels` or `acc parallel loop` directive.
-Add the necessary directives to each routine one at a time in order of importance.
+Add the necessary directives to each routine one at a time in order of importance  and modify the Makefile to enable OpenACC compilation.
 After adding the directive, recompile the code, check that the answers have remained the same, and note the performance difference from your change.
 The performance may slow down as you're working on this step.
 Be sure to read the compiler feedback to understand how the compiler parallelizes the code for you.
 If you are doing the C/C++ lab, it may be necessary to declare some pointers as `restrict` in order for the compiler to parallelize them.
 You will know if this is necessary if the compiler feedback lists a "complex loop carried dependency."

     $ make
     pgc++ -fast -acc -ta=tesla:managed -Minfo=accel main.cpp -o cg